MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods/devenv-commitbehavior-attribute.md

     local procedure FunctionAllowCommit()
     begin
         FunctionIgnoreCommit();
-        COMMIT; // This is valid, and Commit call will be executed. end;
+        commit; // This is valid, and commit call will be executed. end;

     [CommitBehavior(CommitBehavior::Ignore)]
     local procedure FunctionIgnoreCommit()
     begin
         TryFunctionErrorCommit();
-        COMMIT; // This call will be silently ignored. end;
+        commit; // This call will be silently ignored. end;

     [CommitBehavior(CommitBehavior::Error)]
     [TryFunction]
     local procedure TryFunctionErrorCommit()
     begin
-        COMMIT; // This will throw an error.
-No further code will be executed and User will see a dialog to contact the System administrator. end;
+        commit; // This will throw an error.
+No further code will be executed and the user will see a dialog to contact the system administrator. end;

     var